 And of course it’s come out that Seward’s clients included Chevron until 2018, a fact not disclosed until pretrial had been underway for eight months.
 Glavin stated no conflicts existed, narrowly interpreting it as whether the three Seward attorneys had personal conflicts, not whether their employer did or whether the three were chosen for that reason.
 “An attorney’s conflicts are ordinarily imputed to his firm based on the presumption that ‘associated’ attorneys share client confidences.
 Hempstead Video, Inc v Incorporated Village of Valley Stream, 409 F3d 127, 133 (2d Cir 2005).
 The special prosecutor even called the defense insistence on seeking disclosure “throwing mud” and suggested moving up the trial date as punishment, for questioning prosecutorial integrity or something like that.

 The only available facts on the conflicts of interest are publicly-available documents because neither judge required Seward to disclose.
 Seward is a fairly specialized midsized NYC & DC firm whose key practices are financial services (notably for hedge funds) and maritime finance/shipping.
 Its clients do offshore drilling and services such as oil tankers.
 Oil is a highly concentrated industry.
 There is little question that a fair proportion of Seward’s clients rely on Chevron contracts.
 It’s hard to believe that Chevron’s good will is unimportant to the firm.
-And Seward has represented Chevron itself not once but twice, most recent March 6, 2018.
+And Seward has represented Chevron itself not once but twice, most recently ending March 6, 2018.

 Donziger’s court-appointed attorney, Andrew J Frisch, noted how SDNY usually proceeds when a prosecutor delays disclosure of her firm’s attorney-client relationship with an interested party for eight months into a case while practicing deception in the courtroom to cover it up: